 Adjacent to an application running in a public cloud or data center, ZPA places our App Connector, deployed as a VM, which is used to extend a microtunnel out to the Zscaler cloud.
 The Z-Connector establishes an outbound connection to the cloud and doesn’t receive any inbound connection requests, thereby preventing DDoS attacks.

 Within the Zscaler cloud, a cloud access security broker, or CASB, approves access and stitches together the user-to-application connection.
-ZPA is 100% software-defined, so it requires no appliances and allows users to benefit from the cloud and mobility while maintaining the security of their applications—benefits unachievable with legacy, on-premises firewalls.
+ZPA is 100% software-defined, so it requires no appliances and allows users to benefit from the cloud and mobility while maintaining the security of their applications—benefits unachievable with traditional network connectivity methods and legacy, on-premises firewalls.

-Learn more about how ZPA improves your security posture and keeps your users from falling victim to all the latest cyberattacks, including DoS and DDoS.
+Improve your security posture and protect your users against all the latest cyberattacks, including DoS and DDoS, with Zscaler Private Access.

 Zscaler ThreatLabz Global Insights